rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

+As mentioned above, this RFC is a step forward in addressing the untrusted shared memory use case that is of interest to many "supervisor" programs, but not the end of that story.
+Finishing it will likely require LLVM assistance.

 If we decide to drop advanced atomic orderings and operations from this RFC, then they will fall out in this section.